LuseroNajera/LuseroNajera/README.md

 ### Hi, I'm Lusero. ⭐

-Database and Development Intern for a non profit organization.
-Through both my internship and academic coursework, I have gained hands-on experience and expertise in database management, reports, data analytics, and data visualizations.
+Passionate about leveraging data to drive organizational success.
+Experienced in database management, ETL processes, data assurance, and database administration within the context of a non-profit organization.
+Proficient in crafting insightful reports and data visualizations to aid decision-making.

 💠Skills acquired:
   - Develop dashboards and reports using SAP and Salesforce.